 What am I saying here?
 Lemme break it down in terms of the symbolic meaning of Springtime…

-Take-Away Points About the Symbolic Meaning of Springtime
+Stuff to Do With the Symbolic Meaning of Springtime

-- Embrace Renewal: Springtime in Nature has a certain momentum you can grab onto.
+Springtime in Nature has a certain momentum you can grab onto.
 Delve deeply into blossoms of trees, listen to the orchestra of birdsong, smell the sweet scent of grass returning to the body of the land.
 Nature rejuvenates in Spring, and we have a chance to do the same.

-- Prepare for New Growth: It is a fact that Nature is ongoing in revolutions of growth.
+It is a fact that Nature is ongoing in revolutions of growth.
 For every so-called ‘death’ (winter), a resurgence of life follows come Springtime.
 If you think about it…a pause in life must happen in order for new life to emerge.
 Expect new growth in your life.
 It is part of the cycle of every biological pattern.
 This is the time to prune, cut back and await the ‘do-over’ of sunlight, renewal and nourishment that is buoyed by Nature’s impulse to catapult new developments in your life.

-- You Deserve Do-Over’s: If you feel you’ve missed the mark in the past…a second chance is ALWAYS available to you.
+If you feel you’ve missed the mark in the past…a second chance is ALWAYS available to you.
 If you lost the shot, remember that you always have another shot available to you.
 Sure…maybe it’s not in the same venue or in the way you’d prefer…but Springtime is the ultimate example of recreating, reinventing, and getting another chance at blossoming into new opportunities.

 In closing, I sincerely appreciate you reading this, and I hope this little story about Nature, the meaning of Springtime, and “Do-Over’s” inspires you to get busy with reconstructing your own lives in a positive direction.

 © Copyrighted.
 All Rights Reserved.